athiyarastogi/Regression-Analysis---Housing-Values-in-Boston/README.md

+3 Team members

-This is a class project for the course Regression Analysis, where I, along with 3 more teammates have done Regression Analysis to create a predictive model to explain median value of homes in Boston.
+Regression Analysis to create a predictive model to explain median value of homes in Boston.

 **Note** : Median housing values are used because they are more accurate as compared to mean values.
 Median values are not affected by outliers.